 Admission to the Honors Program of the College of Nursing is competitive and limited to academically talented students.
 Students entering directly from high school are considered based on a review of application materials, which include a high school transcript, references, an essay, an extracurricular resume, and ACT or SAT scores.
 Students with an ACT composite score of 28 or higher (SAT composite of 1240 or higher) and a high school GPA of 3.75 or higher are encouraged to apply.
-Highly motivated students with an ACT composite of at least 25 (SAT composite of at least 1140) and a minimum high school GPA of 3.5 is also considered eligible.
+Highly motivated students with an ACT composite of at least 25 (SAT composite of at least 1140) and a minimum high school GPA of 3.5 are also considered eligible.
 Currently enrolled University of Toledo students and transfer students may apply for the college Honors Program if they have completed between 15 to 60 graded semester hours of college work, and earned a minimum GPA of 3.3 (4.0 scale).
 Students are accepted to the College Honors program on a space-available basis.

 In order to graduate with College of Nursing Honors, a student must complete all requirements of the nursing program.
-Honors students also complete a minimum of 33 semester hours of honors courses: six semester hours of Honors Readings Conference (Readings Conference I and Readings Conference II); three semester hours selected from HON 2020 (Multicultural Literatures: The North American Experience) and HON 2030 (Multicultural Literatures: The Non-European World); three semester hours of upper-division interdisciplinary seminars offered through the Honors program (HON 4950 and 4960); honors thesis or project supervised by a faculty member in the major; and all requirements for departmental honors in nursing.
+Honors students also complete a minimum of 33 semester hours of honors courses: six semester hours of Honors Readings Conference (Readings Conference I and Readings Conference II); three semester hours selected from HON 2020 (Multicultural Literatures: The North American Experience) or HON 2030 (Multicultural Literatures: The North American Experience) or HON 2030 (Multicultural Literatures: The Non-European World); six semester hours of two upper-division interdisciplinary seminars offered through the Honors program (HON 4950 and 4960); honors thesis or project supervised by a faculty member in the major; and all requirements for departmental honors in nursing.
 Honors students must earn a minimum overall GPA of 3.3.

 Current Honors course options in the major are NURS3130 Gerontological Nursing, NUS4950 Nursing Research, and NURS4020 Nursing Leadership and Management.
-Arrangements are made through the Baccalaureate Program Director, College of Nursing.
+Arrangements are made through the Associate Dean, College of Nursing.

-To remain in good standing in the Honors Program, a student must maintain a minimum overall GPA of 3.0, And minimum of 3.5 GPA in nursing course work.
+To remain in good standing in the Honors Program, a student must maintain a minimum overall GPA of 3.0, make satisfactory progress toward fulfillment of program requirement, and achieve a final GPA of 3.3.